Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: Discussions and Conclusions

 Below we summarize the main results of this work:

 (i) The mass ejected in a BHNS merger event is primarily determined by the binary parameters: mass ratio $q = M_{BH}/M_{NS}$, magnitude of $a_{BH}$, and $R_{NS}$ based on the NS EoS.
-We find that both $M_{ej,tot}$ and $M_{ej,dyn}$ increase as NS disruption increases with a decrease in $M_{BH}$ (regardless of the choice of the distribution, provided the mean mass is similar), increase in $a_{BH}$ and softer NS EoS (see Figures \ref{fig1} and \ref{fig2}).
+We find that both $M_{ej,tot}$ and $M_{ej,dyn}$ increase as NS disruption increases with a decrease in $M_{BH}$ (regardless of the choice of the distribution, provided the mean mass is similar), increase in $a_{BH}$ and stiffer NS EoS (see Figures \ref{fig1} and \ref{fig2}).
 Due to the smaller dynamical ejecta masses and merger rates for typical BHNS mergers compared to BNS mergers, the BHNS mergers are estimated to synthesise only about $0.1\%$ of the total r-process elements found in the universe.
 The \emph{ultra-relativistic} sGRB jet, the \emph{mildly-relativistic} cocoon, the \emph{sub-relativistic} dynamical ejecta and the \emph{sub-relativistic} magnetic/viscous/neutrino-driven winds are the different BHNS merger ejecta components, each associated with some early- and/or late-time EM emission.
 Figure \ref{fig0} shows a schematic sketch of all the ejecta components along with their characteristic emission and Table \ref{Table1} lists their properties.

-(ii) For the typical ejecta parameters and range of BHNS binary parameters allowing NS disruption (see Figures \ref{fig4} and \ref{fig5}), we estimate the EM peak luminosities and emission timescales for both early- and late-time emissions.\\ The early-time emissions are in chronological order:
+(ii) For the typical ejecta parameters and range of BHNS binary parameters allowing NS disruption (see Figure \ref{fig4}), we estimate the EM peak luminosities and emission timescales for both early- and late-time emissions.\\ The early-time emissions are in chronological order:

-1. sGRB jet prompt emission in gamma/X-ray ($\nu_{obs} \sim 10^{20}\ {\rm Hz}$) with $t_{peak,C} \lesssim {\rm sec}$ and $L_{peak,C} \sim 10^{47-48}\ {\rm erg/s}$ until $t \lesssim {\rm min}$ and $\propto (t/{\rm min})^{-3}$ afterwards,
+1. sGRB jet prompt emission in gamma/X-ray ($\nu_{obs} \sim 10^{20}\ {\rm Hz}$) with $t_{peak,B} \lesssim {\rm sec}$ and $L_{peak,B} \sim 10^{48-49}\ {\rm erg/s}$ until $t \lesssim {\rm min}$ and $\propto (t/{\rm min})^{-3}$ afterwards,

-2. cocoon prompt emission in gamma/X-ray with $t_{peak,D} \sim {\rm sec-min}$ and $L_{peak,D} \sim 10^{47-48}\ {\rm erg/s}$ until $t \approx t_{peak,D}$ and $\propto (t/t_{peak,D})^{-1}$ at later times,
+2. cocoon prompt emission in gamma/X-ray with $t_{peak,C} \sim {\rm sec-min}$ and $L_{peak,C} \sim 10^{47-48}\ {\rm erg/s}$ until $t \approx t_{peak,C}$ and $\propto (t/t_{peak,C})^{-1}$ at later times,